bplmaps/lmec-main-site/content/articles/where-the-water-was.md

 Even in centuries past, People wanted to know what was under their feet, whether they were plotting out subway lines, or trying to catalog where people’s houses were in 1635.
 And today, the question of “where the water was” becomes more relevant, with rising seas having the potential to reclaim areas that were once water again. (map of sea level rise in Boston with caption, areas like the bullfinch triangle or the seaport are more succeptable to flooding, as they are closer to sea level than many of the original parts of Boston such as dorchester or the north end. [https://collections.leventhalmap.org/search/commonwealth:q524n632m](https://collections.leventhalmap.org/search/commonwealth:q524n632m "https://collections.leventhalmap.org/search/commonwealth:q524n632m") (use an example other than the seaport as it doesn’t show on this map).
 (You're not the first one to ask!)

-{{<figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:q524n701t/full/full/0/default.jpg" caption="Sea Level Rise" class="figure-right" >}}
+{{<figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:q524n701t/full/full/0/default.jpg" caption="Boston flooding impact with 36 inches of sea-level rise" class="figure-right" >}}